>TOPICS

 Ambedkar a traitor?

-Since he had successfully negotiated concessions for the Dalits on his initiative at the first Round Table Conference in London, Ambedkar was repeatedly called a traitor.
+Ambedkar was repeatedly called a traitor since he had successfully negotiated concessions for the Dalits on his initiative at the first Round Table Conference in London,

-Since the untouchables had been devalued and excluded for centuries, they should elect their representatives in separate elections.
+Since the untouchables were devalued and excluded for centuries, they should elect their representatives in separate elections.
 The Hindu Orthodoxy should not have any influence on the representative politics of the Dalits.
 In addition, the Dalits should be able to participate in the general elections.

 Prevented success